karaggeorge/hide-desktop-icons/README.md

 Returns a Promise that will resolve when the windows are hidden with the pid of the `child_process`.

 **filePath** (type: `String`) is the path to the file which is to be used as the new wallpaper.
-If this is undefined, the defauly user wallpaper will be used
+If this is undefined, the default user wallpaper will be used

 **options** (type: `Object`)
 - **detached** (type: `bool`, default: `false`) detach the child process.
 This allows the parent process to exit without showing the icons.
 Make sure you cleanup at some point by killing the process, using [forceShow](https://github.com/karaggeorge/hide-desktop-icons#forceshowvoid-void)